 - Explore Flexible Roles: Engaging in locum tenens or moonlighting positions can supplement income and provide diverse experiences.

-The OnCall Solutions team of recruiters connects NPs like you with roles that align with your expertise and career goals, offering support in resume reviews and contract negotiations.
+The OnCall Solutions team of recruiters connects NPs like you with roles that align with your expertise and career goals, and provides support with resume reviews and contract negotiations.

 Whether you’re seeking locum tenens assignments, moonlighting opportunities, or permanent positions, we’re here to help you find the perfect fit.